Notes with the power of Git.

 | Branch switching | ||

-| Custom & AI commit messages (Android 14+) | ||
+| Custom & AI commit messages (Gemini Nano required) | ||

 | Tags & linked notes | ||

-| Export to PDF or web page | ||
+| Export to PDF | ||

 | Priority support |

-Available as in-app purchase via Google Play at launch.
+Pro is available as in-app purchase via Google Play at launch.

 Questions, mostly answered.